Fathom vs RE/MAX: Structural Comparison (2026)

 Fathom Realty

-Fathom offers a 5-level revenue share program for agents who attract other agents to the brokerage:
+Fathom offers a 5-level revenue share program for agents who attract other agents to the brokerage.
+Current Fathom materials show a five-level structure tied to the Edge and Elevate plans, with unlock requirements for Levels 3 through 5:

 RE/MAX

 RE/MAX does not offer revenue share, profit share, or any form of passive income tied to agent attraction.
-There is no program that pays you based on the production of other agents.
-Wealth building at RE/MAX comes entirely from your own commission income and any team override arrangements you negotiate at the office level.
+There is no program that pays an agent based on the production of other agents they attract to the brand.
+Wealth building at RE/MAX comes entirely from the agent’s own commission income and any team override arrangements they negotiate at the office level.

-Income stops when you stop selling.
+Income stops when an agent stops selling.
 There is no willable income stream, no retirement income path tied to the brand, and no equity participation in the franchise.

 Training and Professional Development